 Admissions: Earn Your Way In

-To begin the admission process, you register for CORe and one graduate-level course with us:
+To begin the admission process, you register for CORe and then one graduate-level course with us:

 - CORe (noncredit or credit).
 You apply for CORe directly with Harvard Business School Online.

 - Before registering for the economics course, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 34 Business Rhetoric, which counts as an elective towards the program.

 You need to earn a passing grade in CORe and a B or higher grade in the economics course, without letting your overall Harvard cumulative GPA dip below 3.0.

 Eligibility: The CORe credential must be earned prior to enrolling in any degree-applicable courses at Harvard.
 Before enrolling in any degree-applicable courses, you need to possess a four-year, US regionally accredited bachelor’s degree or its foreign equivalent.
 You cannot already have or be in the process of earning a master’s degree in finance or a related field.
 The CORe credential cannot be more than three years old at the time of application.

 Applying To the Degree Program

 During the semester that you are completing the economics course, submit the official application to the program.